-- Emergencies: report emergencies (where a person is at immediate risk) to the Police, - Mandatory Reports: make mandatory reports to DCJ.
+Emergencies: report emergencies (where a person is at immediate risk) to the Police.

+- Mandatory Reports: make mandatory reports to DCJ.
 [See section 27 of the Children and Young Persons (Care and Protection) Act 1998], - Child Abuse Offences: report child abuse offences to the NSW Police.
 [See section 316A of the Crimes Act 1900], and - Reportable Conduct: notify the NSW Office of the Children's Guardian of reportable conduct.
 [See Part 4 of the Children's Guardian Act 2019]

-19.2 Who should report on behalf of Northridge?
+23.2 Who should report on behalf of Northridge?

 All Pastors and Leaders are required to notify the Kid's Church Pastor, the Youth Pastor, the Child Protection Officer, or a Senior Pastor of any information or complaints relating to child abuse.
-Anyone receiving such a notification who is not a Senior Pastor must immediately inform a Senior Pastor or the Chair of the Concerns Handling Committee maintained under the Northridge Concerns Handling Policy.

-The policy position of Northridge is that reports to authorities should be made by a Senior Pastor.
+The policy position of Northridge is that reports to authorities should be made by a Senior

-However, if a Senior Pastor is not available at the time a report should be made (or it is not appropriate for a Senior Pastor to make a report because the complaint relates to the Senior Pastor), then the Child Protection Officer or another Pastor should make the report (in consultation with the Chair of the Northridge Concerns Handling Committee).
+However, if a Senior Pastor is not available at the time a report should be made (or it is not appropriate for a Senior Pastor to make a report because the complaint relates to the Senior Pastor), then the Child Protection Officer or another Pastor should make the report (in consultation with a Board Member).

-19.3 Emergencies
+23.3 Emergencies